apinter/apinter.github.io/content/posts/podman.md

 ### Searching for a container

-To search with podman for an application use:
+To search with Podman for an application use:
 ```
 $ podman search nginx
 INDEX         NAME                                                                                                                  DESCRIPTION                                      STARS   OFFICIAL  AUTOMATED